HamzLDN/RemoteDesktop/README.md

 # RemoteDesktop
-Remote desktop application still in development
+Reverse remote desktop application still in development

 I would appreciate some support on this project to keep me going.
 This is just the start :)